 The Library strives to select materials representing all sides of various issues.
 Because of this, some materials in the collection may be considered controversial by certain groups or individuals.
-It is not the College's intent to offend these groups or to endorse a certain aspect of an issue.
-Instead, the College's goal is to provide materials representing diverse viewpoints in support of academic offerings and to suit the varied backgrounds of the students, faculty, and staff.
+It is not the college's intent to offend these groups or to endorse a certain aspect of an issue.
+Instead, the college's goal is to provide materials representing diverse viewpoints in support of academic offerings and to suit the varied backgrounds of the students, faculty, and staff.

-If any user has a complaint regarding Library materials, he/she may fill out a "Request for Reconsideration of Learning Resource Materials" form located at the circulation desk.
-This form will be reviewed by the chair, Library services, and dean, arts and sciences, shared with the vice president of academic affairs and student services and with the Curriculum Committee and a decision will be made regarding the challenged material.
+If any user has a complaint regarding library materials, he/she may fill out a "Request for Reconsideration of Learning Resource Materials" form located at the circulation desk.
+This form will be reviewed by the chair, library services, and dean, academic support, shared with the vice president of academic affairs and student services and with the curriculum committee and a decision will be made regarding the challenged material.
 The complainant will receive a written copy of the decision.